Optimal transport by a Lagrangian dynamics of population distribution: Results

 \section{Results}

 Let us start with modeling a synthetic movement process of $T=100$ time steps as described in Sec.\ref{S1}.
-All numerical simulations are performed with total population $M=10^4$ on a lattice of linear size $L=10$.
-Figure \ref{fig1} shows how the Lagrangian model and the inference algorithm reproduce the reference dynamics.
+All numerical simulations of the synthetic dynamics are performed with total population $M=10^4$ on a lattice of linear size $L=10$.
+Figure \ref{fig1} shows how the Lagrangian model and the inference algorithm reproduce a single realization of the synthetic dynamics.
 Here we run the learning algorithm for $t_{GD}=2000$ iterations with an increasing learning rate $\eta_n=0.001+0.0015 n$.
 The best value of the learning rate in general depends on the dynamics and is obtained by error and trial in order to minimize the error function.
+We run the algorithm for a few times and keep the parameters which result in the smallest error during the learning process.
 The model parameters are limited by $\Gamma_{max}=\Lambda_{max}=N$.
 The figure displays time evolution of population density for a few sites around the center when control parameters $\alpha$ and $h$ are varied.
 Recall that for larger values of $\alpha$ the agents are more likely to choose a neighboring site that is closer to the destination.
 And, increasing $h$ enhances the strength of interactions and so the waiting times, depending on the present load of the links.

+In Figs. \ref{fig1-ma} and \ref{fig1-en} we report the local populations $m_a$ and the error values obtained by the Lagrangian dynamics for a single realization of the empirical data with different lattice sizes $L=10, 20$.
+Higher errors are observed when the relative variations in the local populations are considerable.
+The method is better at describing a mesoscopic dynamics with smooth variation of population in space and time.
+The error function decreases to values smaller than $10^{-2}$ with the number of iterations $t_{GD}$ as the learning rate $\eta_n$ increases linearly to $\simeq 1-2$.

-Distribution of the inferred model parameters $\Gamma_{ab}, \Lambda_{ab}$ for the synthetic and real data are reported in Fig. \ref{fig2}.
+Distribution of the inferred model parameters $\Gamma_{ab}, \Lambda_{ab}$ for a single realization of the synthetic and empirical data are reported in Fig. \ref{fig2}.
+The lattice size here is $L=10$.
 All distributions decay exponentially from the maximum value at zero magnitude for the parameters.
+The rate of exponential decay is well around $0.1$ for all the reported cases, identifying a characteristic range of parameters $\Lambda^*, \Gamma^* \simeq 10$.
 Notably, the real data from Japan exhibits a distribution of interaction parameters $P(\Lambda)$ which is more concentrated on zero values in contrast to that of Finland and Madrid.